 Additionally, while alternative domain extensions have gained popularity in recent years, .com addresses are the most trusted by consumers.
 They’re usually going to be the best option for B2C companies.

-Is There Ever a Circumstance Where Domain Extensions Are a Ranking Factor?
+Is There Ever a Case Where Domain Extensions Are a Ranking Factor?

 Okay, you’ve got us.
 There is one exception to the rule, and it relates to SEO at a national level.

-Let’s say you are a company that is based in Russia.
-If you use the .ru extension (the official country code top-level domain for that particular country) your website will be more likely to rank well within Russia.
+Let’s say you’re a company based in Russia.
+If you use the .ru extension (the official country code top-level domain for that particular country), your website will be more likely to rank well within Russia.

-Thus, if you are an American company looking to open an official Mexico branch where you will have dedicated products or services to customers across the country, you might want to consider the pros and cons of choosing a .mx domain.
+Thus, if you’re an American company looking to open an official Mexico branch where you’ll have dedicated products or services to customers across the country, you might want to consider the pros and cons of choosing an .mx domain.

-Note, this is different than if you are an American company that is simply serving a version of your website in Spanish.
+Note, this is different than if you’re an American company that’s simply serving a version of your website in Spanish.
 In this case, you would use a subdirectory (like /es/) and have versions of your English content served in Spanish.
-You could then use hreflang tags to tell Google what language version should be served to users of which country, this is a quintessential element for international SEO.
+You can then use hreflang tags to tell Google what language version should be served to users of which country.
+This is a quintessential element for international SEO.